onera/MOLA/doc/src/user_manual/workflow/workflows_by_application/turbomachinery.rst

   The rotation speed of the shaft.

 * `ShaftRotationSpeedUnit` (str):
-  Could be either "rad/s" or "rpm".
-The default value is "rad/s".
+  Could be either "rpm" or "rad/s".
+The default value is "rpm".

 * `ShaftAxis` (list, tuple, numpy.ndarray):
   The default value is [1,0,0] (X-axis).